Cartesi Price Tops $0.17 on Top Exchanges (CTSI)

 About Cartesi

 Cartesi was first traded on April 20th, 2020.
 Cartesi’s total supply is 1,000,000,000 coins and its circulating supply is 593,547,671 coins.
+The official website for Cartesi is cartesi.io.
+Cartesi’s official message board is medium.com/cartesi.
 The Reddit community for Cartesi is https://reddit.com/r/cartesi and the currency’s Github account can be viewed here.
 Cartesi’s official Twitter account is @cartesiproject and its Facebook page is accessible here.
-Cartesi’s official website is cartesi.io.
-Cartesi’s official message board is medium.com/cartesi.

-It is usually not presently possible to buy alternative cryptocurrencies such as Cartesi directly using US dollars.
-Investors seeking to acquire Cartesi should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Cartesi using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Cartesi directly using U.S. dollars.
+Investors seeking to acquire Cartesi should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Cartesi using one of the exchanges listed above.

 Receive News & Updates for Cartesi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cartesi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.